 Data breaches can be frightening; they result in financial loss, loss of customer trust, and their effects can be felt for years.
-According to Ponemon’s latest Cost of a Data Breach report, one-third of data breach costs occur more than one year after an incident.
+According to Ponemon’s latest one-third of data breach costs occur more than one year after an incident.

 A good cybersecurity platform is your first line of defense against breaches and attacks.
-That said, choosing a security platform is no picnic either; it’s easy to get overwhelmed by the number of solutions on the market.
+That said, is no picnic either; it’s easy to get overwhelmed by the number of solutions on the market.
 There are hundreds of solutions, each with a different angle on information security.

 When you’re trying to navigate the market, it can be helpful to keep a list of the most important features your ideal cybersecurity platform must have to address your organization’s specific risks.
 Here is a checklist to get you started.